1) The intermittent fasting method

 In any case, listen to your body and make sure you drink enough!

 The app accompanies you on your way to your personal goals, more health and well-being.

-With week-based plans, reminders and your statistics, you get structure and variety and can track your progress.
+With weekly plans, cooking recipes, reminders, daily coaching and your statistics, you get the structure and variety you need and can track your progress.

 In this way you can create new, healthy habits naturally – without dieting and prohibitions.